Contribute

 is PEP 8, with automatic formatting

 thanks to Python Black.
-Use tox -e black
+Use tox -e black to

-run formatting tests, and also tox -e flake8
+run formatting tests, and also tox -e flake8.

-Unit tests should go into the tests/unit/
+Unit tests should go into the tests/unit/ directory.
+You can use tox -e

 Configuring Git